TriplyDB/Documentation/docs/triply-etl/declare/index.md

 }),
 ```

-# Supported vocabularies
+## Supported vocabularies

-Below is a list of vocabularies, currently supported in TriplyETL/vocabularies
+While any vocabulary can be used in TriplyETL, the following list of commonly used vocabularies have out-of-the-box support.

 | Name | Version | Use cases | Description |
 | --- | --- | --- | --- |